OmegaWeaponDev/Stylizer/README.md

     * Group Name Colours

-    * Placeholder - %omeganames_namecolour%
+    * Placeholder - %stylizer_namecolour%

+    * Chat Formatting

+    * Item Names & Lore

+    * Chat Log

-    * Tablist namecolour
+    * Tablist namecolour + header/footer
  ***

 ### Installation & Downloading

-You can always find the latest version by visiting the [spigot](https://www.spigotmc.org/resources/omeganames.78327/) page or [MC Market](https://www.mc-market.org/resources/18385/) page.
+You can always find the latest version by visiting the [spigot](https://www.spigotmc.org/resources/stylizer.78327/) page or [MC Market](https://www.mc-market.org/resources/18385/) page.
 This plugin works on all Bukkit/Spigot/Paper servers from version 1.13 and above.

-When it comes to installing the plugin, Simply drop the omeganames-[version number].jar into your servers plugin folder and then start your server.
+When it comes to installing the plugin, Simply drop the stylizer-[version number].jar into your servers plugin folder and then start your server.

 ***